Highly-Predictable-Calamity/PGAS-OP2-Common/README.md

 ## Documentation
 Documentation is available on [Read the Docs](https://op2-dsl.readthedocs.io/en/latest/index.html).

+Documentation regarding GPI is available in the PGAS-for-OP2 pdf.

 ## Quick-start
 Firstly, OP2 has a varienty of toolchain dependencies that you will likely be able to obtain from your package manager or programming environment: